puid/Elixir/README.md

 > _**Random strings do not produce unique IDs**_

 Recall that entropy is the measure of uncertainty in the possible outcomes of an event.
 It is critical that the uncertainty of each event is *independent* of all prior events.
 This means two separate events *can* produce the same result (i.e., the same ID); otherwise the process isn't random.
-You could, of course, compare each generated random string with all prior IDs and thereby achieve uniqueness.
+You could, of course, compare each generated random string to all prior IDs and thereby achieve uniqueness.
 But some such post-processing must occur to ensure random IDs are truly unique.

 Deterministic uniqueness checks, however, incur significant processing overhead and are rarely used.
 Instead, developers (knowingly?) relax the requirement that random IDs are truly, deterministically unique for a much lesser standard, one of probabilistic uniqueness.
 We "trust" that randomly generated IDs are unique by virtue of the chance of a repeated ID being very low.